-Alert Description Potential Causes Possible Remedies JournalNode process This host-level alert is triggered if the individual JournalNode process cannot be established to be up and listening on the network for the configured critical threshold, given in seconds.
-The JournalNode process is down or not responding.
-The JournalNode is not down but is not listening to the correct network port/ address.
-Check if the JournalNode process NameNode High Availability Health This service-level alert is triggered if either the Active NameNode or Standby NameNode are not running.
+Alert Description Potential Causes Possible Remedies be established to be up and listening on the network for the configured critical threshold, given in seconds.
+The JournalNode is not down but is not listening to the correct network port/address.
+NameNode High Availability Health This service-level alert is triggered if either the Active NameNode or Standby NameNode are not running.
 The Active, Standby or both NameNode processes are down.
-On each host running NameNode check for any errors in the logs (/ log/hadoop/hdfs/) and restart th NameNode host/process using A Web.
-On each host running NameNode the netstat-tupIpn command to c

-Alert Description Potential Causes Possible Remedies the NameNode process is bound correct network port.
+On each host running NameNode check for any errors in the logs (/ log/hadoop/hdfs/) and restart the NameNode host/process using A Web.
+On each host running NameNode the netstat-tuplpn command to come the NameNode process is bound correct network port.
 Percent JournalNodes Available This service-level alert is triggered if the number of down JournalNodes in the cluster is greater than the configured critical threshold (33% warn, 50% crit).
 It aggregates the results of JournalNode process checks.
 JournalNodes are down.
-JournalNodes are not down but are not listening to the correct network port/ address.
-Check for dead JournalNodes in J Web. • This alert is triggered if the ZooKeeper Failover Controller process cannot be confirmed to be up and listening on the network.
+JournalNodes are not down but are not listening to the correct network port/address.
+Check for dead JournalNodes in A Web.
+ZooKeeper Failover Controller Process This alert is triggered if the ZooKeeper Failover Controller process cannot be confirmed to be up and listening on the network.
 The ZKFC process is down or not responding.
 Check if the ZKFC process is runn

-8.3.3.
+8.3.2.
 YARN Alerts